DOING BUSINESS IN MALI IN 2023

 Mali business setup summary

 Press the link headings below to read detailed, relevant, up to date information.

 - A Malian limited liability company can be incorporated within 1 month with only 1 shareholder and 1 director, whom can be of any nationality, and a minimum share capital of US$11,000;

-- Mali offers many investment opportunities for foreign companies willing to venture its market, as demonstrated by a growth rate expected to reach over 5% in 2016 and 2017, according to the International Monetary Fund;
+- Mali offers many investment opportunities for foreign companies willing to venture its market, as demonstrated by a growth rate expected to reach 5% in 2020, according to the International Monetary Fund;

 - The local Government offers the following tax advantages to foreigners willing to invest in Mali: